d-bohls/shrinquem/README.md

 # shrinquem
 An algorithm for Boolean logic minimization.
+Shrinquem finds a minimum sum-of-products representation for a given a truth table.

 ## 1. An Example